haileytapia/portfolio/DiscordUserGuide.md

 7. Complete the CAPTCHA verification by following the instructions provided.
 8.  <a id="step-eight"></a>Check your email inbox for a verification email from Discord and select the verification link.

 Your Discord account is now created.

-Continue following this guide using the Discord website—the same website on which you created your account—or the [Discord desktop or mobile app](#download-discord-optional).
+Continue following this guide using the Discord website—where you created your account and went after verifying your email—or the [Discord desktop or mobile app](#download-discord-optional).

 ### Download Discord (optional)